 - Will/True Magic Damage

 +All Attributes is a no brainer, allowing you additional stat points in every stat is huge value.
-We recommend reaching 18-20 Knowledge before fully committing to damage stats, as it is a fantastic breakpoint to reach to allow flexibility with spell selection and casting speed.
+We recommend reaching 30-35 Knowledge before fully committing to damage stats, as it is a fantastic breakpoint to reach to allow flexibility with spell selection and casting speed.
+Additional Magic Damage is a large raw stat addition to your Magic Damage, as a result your damage largely increases.

 How To Play Wizard